Below is a list of our most frequently asked questions. If you have more questions, feel free to email us at email@example.com.

 What kind of computer would I need?

-The School of Engineering computer hardware and software requirements for entering freshmen mirror those of the university.
+The College of Engineering computer hardware and software requirements for entering freshmen mirror those of the university.
 In addition to the Microsoft Office suite of programs, we make use of appropriately licensed software, which will be available to you as needed.
 More information can be found through the VCU Technology Services website.

 VCU holds two Open Houses each fall and one in the spring.
 A Preview Day for all accepted students is held in April of each year.
 In addition, the Office of Undergraduate Admissions offers campus tours and information sessions Monday through Saturday except on holidays and holiday weekends.